probcomp/metaprob/README.md

 A language for probabilistic programming and metaprogramming, embedded in [Clojure](https://clojure.org/).

+Metaprob is currently alpha software, and everything about it is subject to change.

 ## Key features

 * Models can be represented via generative code, i.e. ordinary code that makes stochastic choices